Rural Municipality of Lansdowne

 The Rural Municipality of Lansdowne is a former rural municipality (RM) in the Canadian province of Manitoba.
 It was originally incorporated as a rural municipality on December 22, 1883.
+In 1891, the Lansdowne subdistrict had a population of 1037.
 It ceased on January 1, 2015 as a result of its provincially mandated amalgamation with the RM of Glenella to form the Municipality of Glenella – Lansdowne.

 The former RM is located west of Lake Manitoba and northeast of the Town of Neepawa.